cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/deployments.md

 *  `--rrule TEXT`               -  A scheduling rule in the iCalendar format, e.g. `RRULE:FREQ=DAILY;INTERVAL=3`, which means run every 3 days.
 You cannot use this argument with arguments: [count, frequency, weekdays]
 *  `--slip INTEGER`             -  Maximum time window after the target time has passed, in which the scheduled execution can run [in minutes, default=0]
 *  `--stop-on-fail`             -  Whether to stop scheduling the execution in case it failed.
+*  `-t, --tenant-name TEXT`     -  The name of the tenant of the deployment schedule.
+                                   If not specified, the current tenant will be used

 Valid **relative time** expressions are of the form `+<integer> minutes|hours|days|weeks|months|years` or a concatenation of several such, e.g. `+1 year +3 months`.
 These can be also written without a space after the number, without the final `s`, or using the short forms `min|h|d|w|mo|y`.